makersacademy/chitter-challenge/README.md

-gem "rake" # -> handling out databases and seeds (not the tables!) gem "bcrypt" # -> encrypting user passwords before storing them in our database / decrypting it during login gem "sinatra-contrib", "~> 3.0" # -> additional features for sinatra, not sure which features rely on it just yet gem "webrick", "~> 1.8" # -> helps with authentication through http? (again, not sure) gem "rack-test", "~> 2.1" # -> runs our web-based application gem "faker" # -> creates fake test data that is unique
+gem "rake" # -> handling out databases and seeds (not the tables!) gem "bcrypt" # -> encrypting user passwords before storing them in our database / decrypting it during login gem "sinatra-contrib", "~> 3.0" # -> additional features for sinatra, not sure which features rely on it just yet gem "sinatra-flash", "~> 0.3.0" # -> helps to pass error messages back to user if they put in invalid input gem "webrick", "~> 1.8" # -> helps with authentication through http? (again, not sure) gem "rack-test", "~> 2.1" # -> runs our web-based application gem "faker" # -> creates fake test data that is unique